Growing Potatoes - Determinate vs. Indeterminate Varieties

 If you chose to add wood ash to your compost or garden, do so with caution as it can cause scabby potatoes.

 Another thing worth mentioning is that too much fresh compost may work against you when it comes to potatoes.
 Compost is high in nitrogen.
-High nitrogen levels can send too much nutrients to the tops of the potatoes causing it to grow beautiful leaves and spending little time growing the tubers underneath.
-For this reason don't add compost after planting.
+High nitrogen levels can send too much potato tops, causing them to grow beautiful leaves and spending little time growing the tubers underneath.
+For this reason don't add compost to your garden potatoes after planting.

-One thing many of you may not know is that not all potatoes grow up the stem creating all those vertical layers in the potato bag or large container that you may have seen pictures or videos of.
-With this idea you add soil to your container throughout the growing season.
-And did you know that hilling your potatoes may not actually be necessary?
+Not all potatoes grow up the stem creating all those vertical layers in the potato bag or large container that you may have seen pictures or videos of.
+With this deep container idea you add soil to your potato throughout the growing season and when you harvest, hope to have multitudes of potatoes!
+Did you know that hilling your potatoes may not actually be necessary?

 There are two main types of potatoes, determinate and indeterminate.
 What is the difference you ask?
 Let me explain.

-Determinate potatoes are fast growing (this is why they are the more common variety for our growing zone) and their tubers grow in only one layer.
-This is why hilling them does not impact your yield.
-You do not want the growing potatoes exposed to sunlight as this will turn them green.
+Determinate potatoes are fast growing (this is why they are the more common variety for my Alberta, zone 3 growing zone) and their tubers grow in only one layer.
+This is why hilling determinate potato varieties does not impact your yield.
+You do not want the growing potato tubers exposed to sunlight as this will turn them green.
 Adding mulch or hilling them once, although not altering the yield, will ensure they don't end up green.
 Determinate potatoes also produce earlier than the indeterminate varieties - a big plus for those gardening in the cooler zones.

-If you are hoping to try growing multiple vertical layers of potatoes you will want to make sure you are buying the correct variety.
-They normally take 110 to 135 days to produce.
-If you are planning to do a big pot or bag of potatoes try planing them early in the season and plan for as late as possible harvest.
-Don't do like I did and spend the summer adding layers to your large container, only to empty it in the fall and feel much disappointment and very underwhelmed!
-Am I the only one or have any of you tried this with a big fail?
+If you are hoping to try growing multiple vertical layers of potatoes, make sure you are buying the correct variety.
+Indeterminate potatoes normally take 110 to 135 days to produce.
+If you are planning to do a big pot or bag of potatoes try planting your potatoes early in the season and plan for as late of a harvest as possible.
+Don't do like I did and spend the summer adding layers to your large potato container, only to empty it in the fall and feel much disappointment and very underwhelmed when 5 large potatoes are all that is down there!
+(Am I the only one or have any of you tried this with a big fail?)

 All-Blue (Russian Blue)

-There is no way of physically telling these two different types apart and oddly, potato suppliers do not always seem to label them "determinate" or "indeterminate but "early", "mid" or "late season".
+There is no way of physically telling determinate vs. indeterminate potatoes apart and oddly, potato suppliers do not always seem to label them "determinate" or "indeterminate but "early", "mid" or "late season".

-If you have potatoes from last season or ones with large shoots, you can simply break them off and they will regrow, or if they are not too long to cover with soil, plant them as they are.
-Don't be concerned if the potato is a little soft, it will still likely grow.
+If you have potatoes from last season or ones with large shoots, you can simply break the shoots off and they will regrow, or if they are not too long to cover with soil, plant them as they are.
+Don't be concerned if the potato is a little soft, it will likely still grow just fine.
 If you see mould that is a time to toss it.
-Many people wonder if you can plant store bought potatoes.
-I have done so successfully.
+A common question regarding potatoes is whether or not you can plant store bought potatoes?
+I have grown store bought potatoes successfully in the past.
 Just make sure they are locally grown (Canadian on my part) and be aware that they may have been treated with a growth inhibitor and can carry disease.